The History of San Francisco Law School

 San Francisco Law School rose from the rubble of the 1906 earthquake and fire to establish itself as the first evening law school in the western United States.
 Incorporated in 1909, San Francisco Law School has been housed in its present campus at 20 Haight Street since 1968.

-Throughout its history, San Francisco Law School has provided a quality legal education for a successful career in the legal profession.
+Throughout its history, San Francisco Law School has provided a quality legal education for a successful career in the law.

-San Francisco Law School is also proud of its graduates in the judiciary including the Hon.
+San Francisco Law School is also proud of its graduates in the judiciary, who include the Hon.
 Victor Campilango, Merle Eaton, Eugene Krum, Betty Lamoreaux, Philip Moscone, Bonnie Sabraw, Lynn O'Malley Taylor and Marilyn Pestarino Zecher.

-The San Diego branch of the San Francisco Law School is the first California-accredited law school in the San Diego area.
-The small classes, affordable tuition and financial assistance for qualified students make it a viable option for those who prefer an academic atmosphere with a greater degree of personal attention.
+San Diego Law School is the first California-accredited law school in the San Diego area.
+The small classes, affordable tuition and financial assistance for qualified students make it a viable option for those who prefer an academic atmosphere in which a great degree of personal attention is the norm.